cosmos/sdk-tutorials/academy/3-my-own-chain/game-fifo.md

     </CodeGroup>

-5. Adjust the default genesis values, so that it has proper head and tail:
+5. Adjust the default genesis values, so that it has a proper head and tail:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/game-fifo/x/checkers/types/genesis.go#L15-L16]
     func DefaultGenesis() *GenesisState {